 When board members incur expenses in carrying out their responsibilities as board members, they may be reimbursed from district funds in accordance with Horry County Schools Board Travel Guidelines upon submission of vouchers and supporting receipts consistent with District requirements.
-Board members will have the option to submit reimbursement for in-district travel expenses OR elect to be paid \$300 per month for indistrict travel.
+Board members will have the option to submit reimbursement for in-district travel expenses OR elect to be paid \$300 per month for in-district travel.
 The board will annually review and approve travel guidelines pertaining to the board.

-- 3. The insurance programs administered by the District for personnel, except for the state insurance program, shall be made available to board members. - 4.
-Each Board member will have a 7500.00 dollar annual education fund available for special projects related to education.
-3750.00 is allocated from Jully 1 to January 10.
-3750.00 is allocated from January 11 to June 30th.
+- 3. The insurance programs administered by the District for personnel, except for the state insurance program, shall be made available to board members. - 3.4.
+Each board member will have a 7500.00 dollar annual education fund available for special projects related to education.
+3750.00 allocated from July 1 to the first board meeting in January.
+3750.00 allocated the day after the first board meeting in January to June 30th.
 The spending of those funds must be approved by the full board.
 The funds do not roll over to the next cycle.
-The funds are taken out of the undesignated reserves.
-If there are no undesignated reserves available these funds will not be allocated.
+The funds are taken out of the un-designated reserves.
+If there are no un-designated reserves available these funds will not be allocated.